 The cervical spine is the section of the spine responsible for turning the head and neck, in addition to providing stability and support for the structures connecting the brain with the rest of the central nervous system in the spine.
 Irritation or injury of the structures of the spine may produce spasm and pain in the muscles of the cervical spine.

-Low back pain or cervical back pain may be acute (short-term), lasting less than one month, or chronic (long-term, continuous, ongoing), lasting longer than three months.
+Lower back pain or cervical back pain may be acute (short-term), lasting less than one month, or chronic (long-term, continuous, ongoing), lasting longer than three months.
 While getting acute back pain more than once is common, continuous long-term pain is not.
-Many back pains will heal themselves but there’s really no reason to suffer when you can get help from V. K. Puppala, M.D., a medical pain specialist.
+Many back pains will heal themselves but there’s really no reason to suffer when you can get help from Atlanta orthopedist V. K. Puppala, M.D., a medical pain specialist.
 He is located in Villa Rica, GA and patients from all over the Metro Atlanta area seek his advice.

-Treatments for muscle spasms
+Treatments for Muscle Spasms

 Rest is the first suggested treatment for muscle spasms.
 It used to be thought that a patient should undergo weeks of bed rest but that has been found to not be helpful.
-In fact it can make the condition worse.
+In fact, it can make the condition worse.
 Dr. Puppala suggests resting for the first 48 hours after you first experience the muscle spasm, and then slowly increase your activity.
 Getting up and moving as soon as spasms and sharp pains subside can help ease pain and stiffness.
 Other conservative treatments include applying ice, physical therapy and non-steroidal medications that can help reduce the inflammation.
 Return to activity should be gradual to prevent a return of symptoms.

-If the symptoms persist, you should see a pain specialist such as V. K. Puppala, M.D.
+If the symptoms persist, you should see a pain specialist such as Atlanta orthopedist V. K. Puppala, M.D.
 He will perform a thorough evaluation to determine the possible cause of your symptoms, the structures involved, the severity of the condition, and the best course of treatment.
 Call 770-627-7246 or 770-MAP-PAIN to schedule an appointment with Dr. Puppala today!